thefalc/instabread-codelab-sample/README.md

 ## Moov account and bank registration

-In this section, you will collect the Instabread shopper bank information and use the Skyflow connection to create a Moov account for the shopper, and register their bank information.
+In this section, you'll collect the Instabread shopper bank information and use the Skyflow connection to create a Moov account for the shopper, and register their bank information.

 ### Creating the Moov account

 The first step is to update the client-side code to call the server.
 You’ll use one of the routes configured in Skyflow Studio to create the Moov account and update the server-side code.

-#### Understanding the code
+#### Understand the code

 1. Open the [**pages/banking-info.js**](/baseline/pages/banking-info.js) file.
 This file is the frontend for the shopper bank information entry.
 2. Move down to a function called **bankingHandler**.
-This function is invoked when the **Continue** button is clicked.
+Clicking the **Continue** button invokes this function.
 3. Presently, when you invoke this function, it shows an alert to the user informing them that this feature doesn’t exist yet.
 You’ll update this function to send the collected data to your vault.

 #### Using the route to create the Moov account

 1. Remove the line starting with **alert**.
-1. Copy the code below and paste it into the **bankingHandler** below the **event.preventDefault()** line.
+1. Copy the following code and paste it into the **bankingHandler** below the **event.preventDefault()** line.

 ```javascript
 // Create the Moov account.